zygimantas124/dic_part_two/README.md

 ## Project Structure and Module Overview

 [General Note on the project: while running the files make sure that you are not using GPU, and instead all the code runs on CPU.
 Running the project on a GPU device takes much longer than running it on CPU]

 ### **Root-Level Scripts**
 - **`main.py:`**
 The entry point for training or evaluating agents.
 - Provides a unified command-line interface for starting both training and evaluation of RL agents.
-- Parses commad-line arguments for choosing the RL algorithm, environment, hardware, and hyperparameters.
+- Parses command-line arguments for choosing the RL algorithm, environment, hardware, and hyperparameters.
 - Sets up logging and manages experiment life cycle.
 - Calls training or evaluation routines based on user input.
 - Cleans up previous logs, ensuring reproducible runs.